alan-turing-institute/IceDMD-Antarctic-Paper/README.md

 # IceDMD: Sea Ice Concentration Forecasting with Dynamic Mode Decomposition

-This repository details how to recreate the Figures from the manuscript "Data-driven Diagnostics and Forecasting of Antarctic Sea Ice Concentration" [DOI and link to preprint to be added].
+This repository details how to recreate the Figures from the manuscript "Multiscale decomposition reveals predictable interannual variability and climate trends in Antarctic sea ice loss" [DOI and link to preprint to be added].

 ## Quick start (just the figures)